WHAT IS KETO FLU?

 Withdrawal from Carbs

-You are putting your body in a shock when you are forcing it to stay away from carbs and sweets all at a time.
+You are putting your body in a shock when you are forcing it to stay away from carbs and sugar withdrawal.

 Till now your body was habituated and dependant on these kinda foods preferences.